harfangk/harfangk.github.io/_posts/2017-10-23-tdd-with-idris-review.md

 introduces a software development approach that uses types as the primary tool for building softwares.
 In this paradigm, types are given much more responsibilities than their traditional role of checking data validity.
-For example, types can be used to represent the beginning and ending states of functions or various contracts that functions and datas must fulfill.
+For example, types can be used to represent the input and output states of functions or various contracts that functions and datas must fulfill.
 Such descriptions and contracts are enforced at compile time, providing much stronger guarantee of software correctness at compile time than other approaches can.

-Idris programming language is used to teach type-driven development (TDD) in the book.
+Idris programming language is used in the book to teach type-driven development (TDD).
 Idris is a general purpose pure functional programming language created by Edwin Brady, who is also the author of this book.
 Idris is inspired by Haskell and ML and sports a state of the art type system suited for TDD.
-You can learn basics of Idris language alongside TDD in this book.
+You will learn basics of Idris language alongside TDD in this book.

 ## Who Is It For

-I recommend this book to those who are interested in pushing statically typed system to its limit to build programs with strong guarantee of correctness.
-You should be familiar with basic concepts of functional programming such as immutability, closures, or higher-order functions.
-It would be very helpful if you already know other functional programming languages like Haskell, OCaml, or Scala.
-The book introduces a lot of new concepts, so you'd rather avoid having to learn about functors while trying to understand the concepts introduced in this book.
+I recommend this book to those who are interested in using statically typed system to build programs with strong guarantee of correctness.
+You should be familiar with basic concepts of functional programming such as immutability, closure, or higher-order function.
+It would be very helpful if you are already familiar with functional programming languages like Haskell, OCaml, or Scala.
+The book introduces a lot of new concepts, so you'd rather avoid having to learn about functors while trying to understand those other new concepts introduced in the book.

 I do not recommend this book if you are not interested in statically typed system or if you are a pragmatist interested in concepts and languages that can